fnealon/simple-feed-reader/README.md

 # Simple Feed Reader

-This is a sample application used for [Azure guidance](https://docs.microsoft.com/aspnet/core/azure/?view=aspnetcore-2.1) tutorials.
+RSS application used for azure pipeline -> [Azure guidance](https://docs.microsoft.com/aspnet/core/azure/?view=aspnetcore-2.1).

 This app retrieves an RSS feed and displays the results as a list.